axju/axju.github.io/content/articles/security/002-hidden-service.rst

 great.
 But how do I create the hidden service for my blog?
 That was surprisingly easy.
 It only takes a few steps.
 The
 `official documentation <https://community.torproject.org/onion-services/setup/>`_
 is quite well, read it and have some fun.
+It wars so simple that I also want to create an example Django project behind a hidden service.
+Witch is just an example and should work with all WSGI apps.

 Install tor
 -----------